john-exe-sj/Dollie/README.md

 ## Features

-- Responds to messages mentioning "Dollie".
+- Responds to messages mentioning "Dollie" or through role and direct mentions.
 - Processes messages in a queue to handle multiple requests efficiently.
 - Supports command-based interactions.
 - Graceful shutdown command for administrators.